 Onalytica was founded in 2009, which in influencer marketing years puts the company in on the ground floor.
 Getting into any next-wave kind of industry from the outset, before it’s even an industry, is the kind of thing that speaks well of a company.
-And since then, Onalytica’s credibility has steadily risen over time; they were named one of 5 “Cool Vendors” by Gartner in its 2013 Consumer Dynamics Report, and one of the top “Word-of-Mouth SaaS Platforms” by Forrester in 2015.
-With a stable of big name clients like Microsoft, Canon, VmWare, and the British Heart Foundation, it looks like Onalytica will be around for quite some time.
+And since then, Onalytica’s credibility has steadily risen over time; they were named one of 5 “Cool Vendors” by Gartner in its 2013 Consumer Dynamics Report, one of the top “Word-of-Mouth SaaS Platforms” by Forrester in 2015 and most recently 2019 MarTech vendor of the year by B2B Marketing.

 Summary: Quick Jump Menu